-Neoral is a prescription medicine given to help prevent rejection in patients who have had a kidney, liver, or heart transplant.
-Rejection happens when the body's immune system senses the new organ as "foreign" and attacks it.
+Neoral is a prescription medicine given to help prevent transplant rejection in patients who have had a kidney, liver, or heart transplant.
+Transplant rejection happens when the body's immune system senses the new organ as "foreign" and attacks it.

 NEXT: How to Take Neoral